Mansour015/Himnity-App/README.md

-# Welcome to your Himnity Project
+# Welcome to the Himnity Project

 ## Project Demo (Previous Version), Please execute project in a local environment for the latest version